Skip to content

 Terminal window

-# 1. Upload the credential file
+# 1. Upload the ADC credential file (written to ~/.config/gcloud/application_default_credentials.json in container)

 scion hub secret set --type file \